Wohlstand/libOPNMIDI/fm_banks/readme.txt

-This bank (gm.wopn) is made by me.
+This bank (gm.wopn and xg.wopn) is made by me.
 I have imported some instruments from various VGM files, ported from OPN3 banks, or remixed them.

 This bank can be freely used, modified, shared with any purposes.